Home

 platform | contains configuration parameters that are not part of the ISP pipeline but helps in pipeline execution and debugging | dict |

-is_enable | Flag to enable/disable module | boolean |
+is_enable | Flag to enable/disable block | boolean |

 is_debug | Flag to printing detailed logs for debugging purposes | boolean |

-is_save | Flag to save module output | boolean |
+is_save | Flag to save block output | boolean |

 Common methods among different modules: